 At those home prices, making a down payment in Grand Forks might cost:

-Red River Valley Community Action has programs for homeowners but none that we could find for home buyers.
+Red River Valley Community Action has programs for homeowners, but none that we could find for first-time home buyers.
 You can call (701) 746-5431 to check that we haven’t missed something.
 But it’s looking as if you might have to turn to the NDHFA for down payment assistance.